 Social media marketing is an enormous opportunity for businesses, but too many end up squandering it by not treating it like a true, strategic platform.
 Many of the same marketers who spend thousands on Google Ads campaigns or SEO optimization will struggle to develop strategies that give them real results.

-Part of the problem is that a lot of marketers are going off of generalized best practices without testing to see what would actually work best.
+Part of the problem is that a lot of marketers are going off of generalized best social media practices without testing to see what would actually work best.
 In reality, social media marketing strategies must be customized for each business.
 You can do this by interpreting the data already available to you from your campaigns.

 1. Find Peak Posting Times to Maximize Content Visibility